Fiach-Dubh/BITCOIN-YouTube/README.md

 Upload Requirements:

 Uploads should be focused on BITCOIN only, and be primarily aimed at educating people.
-TA, Price, "Crypto", Altcoin and Macro content is generally already covered, and is often redundant, if not misleading.
+TA, Price, "Crypto", Altcoin discussions are extremely frowned upon.
 Avoid these topics unless it's recent relevant and Pro Bitcoin, anti Crypto.
 "News" segments are also already mostly covered, but they may be useful to the audience if they are high signal.
-Talking about altcoins or Crypto in a positive light is highly discouraged and may result is a strike on your account.
+Talking about altcoins or Crypto in a positive light is highly discouraged and may result in removal of your content.

-General commentary on Bitcoin news is often mid to low signal, but this often depends on the news being covered.
+General commentary on Bitcoin news is encouraged.
 The more toxic you are, the better, and launching into educational Bitcoin best practice from a news item as a launch point is also welcome.

-Video Tutorials, Bitcoin basics, explaining bitcoin technically, bitcoin privacy tools and tutorial, bitcoin history, exploring bitcoin best practices are all welcome and preferred.
+Video Tutorials, Bitcoin basics, explaining bitcoin technically, bitcoin privacy tools and tutorials, bitcoin history, exploring bitcoin best practices are all welcome and preferred.

-Generally the same rules that govern reddit.com/r/bitcoin submissions apply to this YouTube:
+Generally the same rules that govern reddit.com/r/bitcoin submissions apply to this Project:

 "Do not use URL shortening services: always submit the real link.
 Begging/asking for bitcoins is absolutely not allowed, no matter how badly you need the bitcoins.
 Only requests for donations to large, recognized charities are allowed, and only if there is good reason to believe that the person accepting bitcoins on behalf of the charity is trustworthy.